Overall construction activity

 Prices of construction materials

-The Covid-19 pandemic caused significant disruptions to global supply chains, with several contractors experiencing delays in the delivery of products.
-The ongoing war in Ukraine has further strained the supply of certain raw materials, especially steel, in Europe and price increases for construction materials are being observed across all EU Member States.
+The Covid-19 pandemic caused significant disruption to global supply chains, with several contractors experiencing delays in product deliveries and significant increases in the price of construction materials.
+The ongoing war in Ukraine exacerbated these problems.

 European Union*